JuliaBNK/currency_converter/README.md

 Files

 The following files are used to create this application:
-ConvView.fxml – View for project
+1)ConvView.fxml – View for project
-ConvController.java – Controller for project
+2)ConvController.java – Controller for project
-ConvModel.java – Model for project
+3)ConvModel.java – Model for project
-ConvMain.java – Contains public static void main to start the application ConvModelTest.java – Junit tests for ConvModel.java Gson-2.2.4.jar – Required to parse JSON code returned Hamcrest-core-1.3.jar – Required to run JUnit tests junit-4.12.jar – Required to run JUnit tests
+4)ConvMain.java – Contains public static void main to start the application 5)ConvModelTest.java – Junit tests for ConvModel.java 6)Gson-2.2.4.jar – Required to parse JSON code returned 7)Hamcrest-core-1.3.jar – Required to run JUnit tests 8)junit-4.12.jar – Required to run JUnit tests

 Operation